Including Your Startup on a Resume (+ Example)

 After working on my startup XYZ for the past 2 years, I've gained a deep knowledge of marketing, customer acquisition and sales.
 I'm very enthusiastic about joining [company name] where I'm confident that my skills and knowledge will help grow the company for the long term.
 I feel my experience fits in perfectly with the position open and would be grateful for the opportunity to interview.

-Final question: should you mention why the startup or business failed?
+Should you mention why the startup or business failed?

-Answer: you only want to bring attention to it if it was acquired.
-If it failed for other reasons, it's best to leave it off your resume.
-You should come up with a solid answer if they ask you why it failed at the interview.
+If your startup failed for other reasons, it's best to leave it that part off your resume.
+As we have mentioned, the hiring manager won’t be surprised that a startup failed and it doesn’t have to be negative.
+However, you don’t need to highlight the reasons on your resume.
+Still, you should come up with a solid answer if they ask you why it failed at the interview.